Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain Valsberg was awarded the British OBE for his actions while in Convoy SL 125.
 He later became gunnery officer on Duala from June 1-1943 until Jan.
 8-1945 and Roseville from Jan.
 9-1945 until Oct.
 20-1945.

-In March-1945 she shows up in Convoy MKS 87* (left Gibraltar on March 6, arrived Liverpool March 14), and the following month we find her in the westbound North Atlantic Convoy ONS 46*.
+Skipping now to March-1945, when she's listed in Convoy MKS 87* (left Gibraltar on March 6, arrived Liverpool March 14), and the following month we find her, along with Ferncliff (Commodore Vessel), Hardanger, Lago and Sommerstad, in the westbound North Atlantic Convoy ONS 46*.
 This convoy departed Liverpool on Apr.
-2 and arrived Halifax on the 20th - Alaska, however, was again bound for New York, though according to her Voyage Record she travelled to Boston.
-In the middle of May-1945 she's said to have made a voyage to San Juan from New York, and this is the last available piece of information on her voyages.
+2 and arrived Halifax on the 20th - Alaska, however, was again bound for New York, where she arrived on Apr.
+22, remaining there for over 3 weeks (she had started out from Belfast Lough, Apr.
+2).
+In the middle of May, she made a voyage to San Juan.

 POST WAR: